Aprium : planting, pruning, harvest

 Winter Difficulty

-The aprium, or Prunus x Aprium, is a hybrid fruit bush resulting from the cross-breeding between the apricot tree and the pluot or plumcot.
-In summer, it produces orange fruits with velvety skin, similar to apricots, such as the Aprium® Cot’n Candy®.
-Their equally sweet and fragrant flesh is enhanced by a hint of plum.
-They can be enjoyed fresh or prepared in desserts, jams, and more.
+The aprium, or Prunus x Aprium is a hybrid fruit bush resulting from the cross-breeding between the apricot tree and the pluot or plumcot.
+It produces orange fruits with a velvety skin in summer, similar to apricots, such as the Aprium® Cot’n Candy®.
+Their flesh, equally sweet and fragrant, is enhanced by a hint of plum.
+They can be eaten fresh or used in desserts, jams, and more.

-This is an easy-to-grow fruit tree for the garden or orchard, requiring only a sunny spot, sheltered from cold winds in cooler regions, and well-drained soil.
-Simply prune it annually to enjoy bountiful harvests.
+This fruit tree is easy to grow in the garden or orchard, requiring only a sunny spot, sheltered from cold winds in colder regions, and well-drained soil.
+You just need to prune it each year to enjoy bountiful harvests.

-Discover our tips for planting, pruning, and harvesting!
+Discover our tips for planting, pruning, and harvesting it properly!

 Description and Botany